grigorysolomatov/gpt-agents/README.md

 ### Convo Command

-The `convo` command initiates a back and forth conversation with a GPT agent.
+The `convo` command initiates a back-and-forth conversation with a GPT agent.
 The command requires two arguments: the name of the agent and the initial prompt.
 The command also accepts an optional `agents` option that specifies the path to a TOML file containing the agent configurations.

 ```bash
 python main.py convo <agent> <prompt> --agents <path_to_agents.toml>